stain/s11.no/content/2023/phd/workflow-run-crate/index.md

-(identified by the triple (`Type`, `Subtype`, `Name`)) are preserved by the CWLProv RDF and the WRROC RDF models; the taxonomy is defined in previous work [[De Wit 2022]], where relevant provenance metadata are identified based on realistic use cases for ROs associated with a real-life bioinformatics workflow.
+(identified by the triple (`Type`, `Subtype`, `Name`)) are preserved by the CWLProv RDF and the WRROC RDF models; the taxonomy is defined in previous work [[De Wit 2022]], where relevant provenance metadata are identified based on realistic use cases for ROs associated with a real-life bioinformatics workflow.<br>
 For completeness, the *CWL (non-RDF)* column also reports the non-RDF representation of provenance metadata in CWL-specific documents: `packed.cwl` (the workflow) and `primary-job.json` (the input parameter file).
 Since `packed.cwl` and `primary-job.json` are also included in RO-Crate, we only considered how the metadata was represented in `ro-crate-metadata.json`.\